 I am a doctoral candidate in the joint PhD program in Anthropology & Linguistics.
 Prior to joining the Department of Linguistics and School of Anthropology, I completed a Master’s of Arts in Sociolinguistics of the Arab World at the University of Essex.
-My Master’s research examined Arabic dialect contact in the Gaza Strip between indigenous Gaza Palestinians and Palestinian refugees originally from the city of Jaffa.
-More recently, in the summer of 2015 I conducted a three month pilot fieldwork project examining dialect contact in a Palestinian refugee camp in northern Jordan.
+As part of my work, I have conducted linguistic and anthropological fieldwork in the Gaza Strip, as well as multiple different locations throughout Jordan.
+I am currently completing the fieldwork portion of my dissertation research.

-- Cotter, William M. (submitted).
-Moral economies and enduring inequality in the world of professional barista competitions.
+- Cotter, William M. (accepted pending revisions).
+Voicing the supply chain: Moral economies and enduring inequality in the world of professional barista competitions.
 Signs and Society.

 - Cotter, William M. (accepted pending revisions).
 The Arabic dialect of Gaza City.
 Journal of the International Phonetic Association.

 - Cotter, William M. and Mary-Caitlyn Valentinsson.
 2018.
 Bivalent class indexing in the sociolingusitics of specialty coffee talk.
 Journal of Sociolinguistics 22(5): 489-515.

 - Hall-Lew, Lauren, Mirjam Eiswirth, Mary-Caitlyn Valentinsson, and William M. Cotter.
 2017.
 Northern Arizona Vowels.
 American Speech 92, Supplement (102)1: 59-82.
 (Publication of the American Dialect Society - Speech in the Western States, Volume 2: Inland West).

 - Cotter, William M. 2017.
 Not-so-strange bedfellows: Language documentation and sociolinguistics in Gaza.
 Canadian Journal of Linguistics 62(4): 596-613.